AzureAD/microsoft-authentication-library-for-js/lib/msal-angularjs/README.md

 ```
 Using the interceptor is optional and you can write your own interceptor if you choose to.
 Alternatively, you can also explicitly acquire tokens using the acquireToken APIs.

-## Samples

-You can find a quickstart and detailed sample under the [sample directory](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/na/msalAngular/lib/msal-angularjs/samples).

 ## MSAL AngularJS public API
+#### Login and AcquireToken APIs

+The wrapper exposes APIs for login, logout, acquiring access token and more.
+1. loginRedirect()
+2. loginPopup()
+4. logout()
+5. acquireTokenSilent() - This will try to acquire the token silently.
+If the scope is not already consented then user will get a callback at msal:acquireTokenFailure event.
+User can call either acquire_token_popup() or acquire_token_redirect() there to acquire the token interactively.
+6. acquireTokenPopup()
+7. acquireTokenRedirect()
+8. getUser()

-#### Optional Config Object for MSAL properties
+#### Optional Config Object for MSAL initialization
 You can pass the following config options as an optional object to MSAL during initialization:

 * **redirectUri** : The redirect URI of your app, where authentication responses can be sent and received by your app.
 It must exactly match one of the redirect URIs you registered in the portal, except that it must be URL encoded.